Grizzly (comics): Grizzly (Maxwell "Max" Markham)

 Norman Osborn then appoints the Grizzly to the Thunderbolts, sending him on a mission to aid them against the Agents of Atlas.
-During this time, the Grizzly started wearing a coat that has a bear-shaped hood on it instead of his usual exoskeleton bear suit.The Grizzly is also made the commander of a squadron of B.A.T.F.E. agents.The Grizzly also joins the Thunderbolts in their mission to retrieve the Spear of Odin during the Siege of Asgard.
+During this time, the Grizzly started wearing a coat that has a bear-shaped hood on it instead of his usual exoskeleton bear suit.
+The Grizzly is also made the commander of a squadron of B.A.T.F.E. agents.
+The Grizzly also joins the Thunderbolts in their mission to retrieve the Spear of Odin during the Siege of Asgard.

-During the "Heroic Age" storyline, the Grizzly was shown as an inmate at the Raft when Hank Pym brings the students from the Avengers Academy over for a tour.
+During the "Heroic Age" storyline, Grizzly was shown as an inmate at the Raft when Hank Pym brings the students from the Avengers Academy over for a tour.

-The Hobgoblin later gave an enhanced version of one of the Grizzly's old exoskeleton bear suits to an unnamed criminal who took on the name the Bruin in order to build his reputation.
-He, Blaze II, and the Devil-Spider II took part in a heist until they encountered the Superior Spider-Man (Doctor Octopus's mind in Spider-Man's body) in the Venom symbiote.
+Hobgoblin later gave an enhanced version of one of the Grizzly's old exoskeleton bear suits to an unnamed criminal who took on the name the Bruin in order to build his reputation.
+He, Blaze, and Devil-Spider took part in a heist until they encountered the Superior Spider-Man (Doctor Octopus's mind in Spider-Man's body) in the Venom symbiote.

-The Grizzly later attended a support group called Supervillains Anonymous that was held at a church and also attended by Boomerang, Doctor Bong, the Hippo, the Looter, the Mirage, the Porcupine II, and others.
-At another Supervillains Anonymous meeting, the Grizzly and the Looter talk about their run-ins with Spider-Man.
+Grizzly later attended a support group called Supervillains Anonymous that was held at a church and also attended by Boomerang, Doctor Bong, Hippo, Looter, Mirage, Porcupine, and others.
+At another Supervillains Anonymous meeting, Grizzly and Looter talk about their run-ins with Spider-Man.

-While sporting a new version of his exoskeleton bear suit, the Grizzly travels to Miami and attacks Scott Lang, mistaking him for his enemy Eric O'Grady and unaware that Eric is dead.
-After the misunderstanding is cleared up, Scott offers the Grizzly a job at the newly established Ant-Man Security Solutions.
-On Scott Lang's behalf, the Grizzly enlisted Machinesmith to help rescue Cassandra Lang from Cross Technological Enterprises, and later aids him against a revenge attack by Darren Cross, Crossfire, and Egghead.
+While sporting a new version of his exoskeleton bear suit, Grizzly travels to Miami and attacks Scott Lang, mistaking him for his enemy Eric O'Grady and unaware that Eric is dead.
+After the misunderstanding is cleared up, Scott offers Grizzly a job at the newly established Ant-Man Security Solutions.
+On Scott Lang's behalf, Grizzly enlists Machinesmith to help rescue Cassandra Lang from Cross Technological Enterprises, and later aids him against a revenge attack by Darren Cross, Crossfire, and Egghead.

-During the "Secret Empire" storyline, the Grizzly and Machinesmith join up with the Army of Evil during HYDRA's rise to power.
+During the "Secret Empire" storyline, Grizzly and Machinesmith join the Army of Evil during Hydra's rise to power.